#file-encryption #encryption-decryption #directory-structure #encryption #filename #decryption #aes-256

 In-Place Encryption and Decryption

 If you do not wish to create a separate target directory whether it is to place the encrypted or decrypted files, then you should not pass the [TARGET_DIR] argument in the command line.
-Along with that, you must send the -d option to delete the source files in the <SOURCE_DIR>
+Along with that, you must send the -d option to delete the source files in the <SOURCE_DIR>, otherwise both the source and target files would end up in the same source directory.

 ⚠️ Warning ⚠️